 - Expose the product to high heat, open flames, or hot ashes.

 - Modify the cushion or any of the components.
 Doing so may damage the product and void the warranty.
 Using a different cover or repair kit, not provided by ROHO, Inc., may also void the warranty.

 Can I sit on my ROHO cushion for more than two hours?
 Or do I still need to have some movement or pressure reliefs?

-Many individuals dramatically increase their sitting times from a couple of hours to as long as 16 hours.
+Many individuals have dramatically increased their sitting times from a couple of hours to as long as 16 hours.
 Follow the pressure relief procedures recommended by your clinician.
 By consistently monitoring your skin, you may be able to determine what period of time must pass before you begin to experience redness.

-What is the weight limit for DRY FLOATATION cushions?
+What is the weight limit for for my cushion?

-The cushion is only limited by its size, which is why it is imperative that you receive the proper size for your stature and chair.
+The cushions are only limited by size, which is why it is imperative that you receive the proper size for your stature and chair.
 Consult your clinician for sizing help.
 Custom cushions also are available.
 Other cushions have their weight limits listed in their Operation Manual.

 Do you offer custom cushions?
 How do I order one?

 We do!
 Advice from a rehab specialist is most helpful in designing a custom cushion.
 Our Customer Care department also is available to help you with custom orders.
 Call, fax or email our Customer Care Department with your questions.

 Do I need a rigid base under my cushion, or is a sling seat OK?